 George Hilbers returned to England and settled in Norwich where he was the first homeopath to apply for an appointment at a public hospital, the Norfolk and Norwich Hospital, in 1847.
 Although unsuccessful, he remained in the town for eighteen months, before leaving to succeed Dr Chapman in Liverpool.

-Hilbers enjoyed a thriving and successful practice in Liverpool where he remained for several years until ill-health necessitated moving once more, this time to Brighton.
+Hilbers enjoyed a thriving and successful practice in Liverpool where he remained for several years, until ill-health necessitated moving once more, this time to Brighton.
+His Liverpool practice was taken over by Gloucestershire homeopath, Dr. Adrian Stokes.

 During his final illness Hilbers was attended to by homeopaths Henry Belcher and James Bell Metcalfe.
 George Hilbers’ Obituary is in The Monthly Homeopathic Review and The Homoeopathic World in 1883, and in The Medical Counselor in 1884.